When was the last time you performed a content audit?

 • Keep as is.
 The content that performs well and remains relevant.

 • Rewrite or delete.
-Low-quality content and extremely short posts that need to be revised completely to make them relevant and effective.
+Low-quality content and extremely short posts need to be revised completely to make them relevant and effective.

 • Optimize.
 The content that has the potential to rank higher after keyword optimization or link building.